kaythomas0/debian-gaming-setup/README.md

 * For AMD GPUs: Newer AMD Radeon GPUs[1][2]

 ## Setting up the script
-1. In your terminal, navigate to where you want this script downloaded.
+1. In your terminal, navigate to where you want this script downloaded
 2. Clone the repo: `git clone git@github.com:KevinNThomas/debian-gaming-setup.git`
 3. Go into the directory: `cd debian-gaming-setup`
 4. Make the script executeable: `chmod +x debian-gaming-setup`